 Accent Bias in Britain

-Perception and Social Meaning
+Perception and Social Cognition

 I am very interested in how variation comes to be associated with social meaning, and what these perceptual patterns can tell us about the mechanism of social cognition.
 This was the topic of my NWAV plenary in October 2018.
-I have published a number of studies on this topic over the past five years, including work on the role of stereotypes in sociolinguistic processing, on the functioning of the sociolinguistic monitor (with Sue Fox), and on salience across different levels of linguistic structure (with Isa Buchstaller).
+I have published a number of studies on this topic over the years, including work on the role of stereotypes in sociolinguistic processing, on the functioning of the sociolinguistic monitor (with Sue Fox), and on salience across different levels of linguistic structure (with Isa Buchstaller).
 See my publications for further details.

 Over the past five years, I have also been examining patterns of phonological change in the London area.
 This research has included an examination of the spread of “uptalk” in London, and how the use of this feature is perceived in the region.
 I am also conducting research with Sophie Holmes-Elliott on /s/-variation in London and on the changing shape of the London vowel system, looking at how both of these patterns relate to current social class formations in the UK.
 See my publications for further details.